How can you differentiate professional development for colleagues?

 A strength of the school is that staff feel confident working with each and having informal conversations about teaching and learning.
-The school had some of its strongest survey responses in this section and it is impressive that 100% of colleagues said “I work with other colleagues regularly, to support them and occasionally to support and challenge them to be even better.”
+The school had some of its strongest survey responses in this section and it is impressive that 100% of colleagues said: “I work with other colleagues regularly, to support them and occasionally to support and challenge them to be even better.”

 Use of Expert Knowledge:

-This is an area where the school has clearly made progress and interviews suggested that staff were increasingly aware of the focus on use of expertise, even if it hadn’t necessarily permeated their own CPD practice yet.
+This is an area where the school has clearly made progress and interviews suggested that staff were increasingly aware of the focus on the use of expertise, even if it hadn’t necessarily permeated their own CPD practice yet.
 Staff did note that they appreciate having fewer expert inputs per year and having more time to spend working on the input.

 Processes and Structures:

 A huge strength of the school, and something of which it can be justifiably proud, is the great investment in the CPD budget.
 This is highly impressive and will stand the school in good stead.
 It is also recognised and appreciated by staff who also note that efforts are being made to significantly increase the amount of time they have to discuss professional learning.